jinjirosan/Peter-PlantWatch/README.md

 The deploy.sh is a custom deployment script for my setup on the raspberry.

 ## DTA code
-I've added a development environemnt where I can simulate measured values and see how the logic behaves.
+I've added a development environment where I can simulate measured values and see how the logic behaves.
 The output is to a separate logfile for further processing.